The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: The Fundamental Theorem of Algebra

 \section{The Fundamental Theorem of Algebra}

-We continue to consider a real closed field $\R$ and its complex extension $\C = \R[i]$ where $i^2=-1$.
-In the preceding sections we have constructed the algebraic index $\cind{\partial\Gamma}{F}$ for $F \in \C[Z]^*$ and $\Gamma \subset \C$, and derived its multiplicativity.
-We can now establish our main result: an effective, real-algebraic proof of the Fundamental Theorem of Algebra.
+In the preceding section we have constructed the algebraic winding number and derived its multiplicativity.
+We will now show its homotopy invariance and thus complete the real-algebraic proof of the Fundamental Theorem of Algebra.
+The geometric idea goes back to Gauss' doctoral dissertation (see \sref{sub:Gauss}), but the algebraic proof seems to be new.

-\begin{remark} The proof that we present here is inspired by classical arguments, based on the winding number of loops in the complex plane.
-The idea goes back to Gauss' dissertation (see \sref{sub:GaussFirstProof}) and has been much elaborated since.
-For $\C = \R[i]$ over a real closed field $\R$, our algebraic approach strips the proof to its bare essentials.
-In this setting the algebraic proof of Theorem \ref{thm:IndexZero} seems to be new. \end{remark}